Productive API

 The API utilizes rate limiting to control the number of requests that can be made within a specified time period.
 This ensures fair usage of resources and prevents abuse or overloading of the server.

-The rate limits are structured around a 100 requests per 10 seconds, allowing for occasional bursts of higher request rates in short intervals.
+The rate limits are structured around a 100 requests per 10 seconds with additional limit of 4000 requests per 30 minutes allowing for occasional bursts of higher request rates in short intervals.
 If the rate limit is exceeded, the server will respond with an appropriate HTTP status code (e.g., 429 Too Many Requests), indicating that the client should slow down and comply with the rate limits.

 Special consideration is given to the reports endpoint due to its resource-intensive nature.
 To manage its usage effectively, additional throttling measures are implemented, allowing a maximum of 10 requests within a 30-second timeframe.